yavdr/yavdr-ansible/KNOWN_ISSUES.md

+This is an overview of the issues I encountered while adapting yavdr-ansible to Ubuntu 26.04 systems.
+Due to the ongoing development additional issues might be introduced.

 # PPAs
 The names of files for source entries in `/etc/apt/sources.list.d/` created by `add-apt-repository` and ansible's deb822 module differ: https://github.com/ansible/ansible/issues/86243